 INME 5018.
-MATERIALS FAILURE ANALYSIS.
+MATERIALS FAILURE

+ANALYSIS.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisites: INME 4012 and INME 4007.
+Prerequisites: (INME 4012 and INME 4007) or (INME 4012 and INME 4107).

-Materials science concepts used to identify, correct and prevent failures due to the improper use of materials or to problems in manufacturing processes.
+Materials science concepts used to identify, correct and prevent failure due to the improper use of materials or to problems in manufacturing processes.
 In depth study of failure mechanisms such as fatigue, wear, creep, and corrosion.

 INME 5025.
 METALS FATIGUE.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: INME 4007.
+Prerequisite: INME 4007 or INME 4107.